 UX Case Study

-8 key strategies I developed to improve relationships between Developers and UX Designers
+8 key strategies I developed to improve relationships between Engineers and UX Designers

-Developers or Devs are often focused on the “How” of stories such as “How can a problem be fixed?”
+Engineers are often focused on the “How” of stories such as “How can a problem be fixed?”
 They may be focused on efficiency of the code and whether a given complex feature can be maintained if additional functionality is added.
-UX Designers or UXers are often focused on the “Why” and “What” of a story.
+UX Designers are often focused on the “Why” and “What” of a story.
 “Why are users having trouble now with the UX or UI?” and “What can be done to make the user experience better?”

-The work that Developers and UXers do can sometimes be at odds.
+The work that Engineers and UXers do can sometimes be at odds.
 Each group can become isolated in its work, making collaboration more difficult.

-I Developed 8 Steps or Best Practices for Addressing these Problems by Building Bridges between UX and Devs:
+I Developed 8 Steps or Best Practices for Addressing these Problems by Building Bridges between UX Designers and Engineers:

-- Memorize Developers (Devs) names and learn how to pronounce them.
+- Memorize Engineer’s names and learn how to pronounce them.

-- Embrace the “golden 15 minutes” after stand-ups for having chats and building work relationships.
+- Embrace the “golden 15 minutes” after stand-ups for having chats with Engineers and building work relationships.

-- Engage Devs in problem solving about the UX/UI as a way to find common ground.
+- Engage Engineers in problem solving about the UX/UI as a way to find common ground.

 - Educate as a way of advocating for UX/UI solutions and the Design System.

-- Reach out to Devs when researching specific stories to learn options and avoid overly complex UX.
+- Reach out to Engineers when researching specific stories to learn options and avoid overly complex UX.

-- Meet with Dev teams to dialogue about the user’s perspective and other topics.
+- Meet with Engineer teams to dialogue about the user’s perspective and other topics.

 - Take advantage of opportunities to teach about UX and the UX process via “Developer Trends” or similar sessions.

-- Be patient and flexible in giving Devs time to consider a possible UX solution.
-The Dev might be more open to a UX feature after review and analysis.
+- Be patient and flexible in giving Engineers time to consider a possible UX solution.
+The Engineers might be more open to a UX feature after review and analysis.

-I’ve also learned that sometimes developers need more time to come around to a new idea I am proposing.
+I’ve also learned that sometimes engineers need more time to come around to a new idea I am proposing.

 Story – Building Bridges with the Data Architect